arturoromeroslc/e2e/README.md

 # Lambda-E2E

-This example creates a new lambda function that executes every day at 6pm UTC
+This is a lambda function that executes every 5 minutes via Cloudwatch events.
+The lambda executes Puppeteer which will run UI tests.

 ## Build